 Codral Cold and Flu + Cough Day and Night Side Effects

-Note: This page contains information about the side effects of acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Codral Cold and Flu + Cough Day and Night.
+Note: This document contains side effect information about acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Codral Cold and Flu + Cough Day and Night.

 For Healthcare Professionals